 Continuity in Primary Care Elective

-The rural “mini-LIC” was designed in 2016 and piloted in academic year 2016-17 by Autumn Haynes D.O., an OMS III student at the time.
-Designed by Randy Longenecker, M.D., and further refined, implemented and now directed by Scott Anzalone, M.D., from his continuing family medicine practice in Logan, Ohio, it has been expanded to include urban underserved settings.
+The rural “LIC” was designed in 2016 and piloted in academic year 2016-17 by Autumn Haynes D.O., an OMS III student at the time.
+Designed by Randy Longenecker, M.D., and further refined, and now directed by Scott Rogers, M.D., and Sharon Casapulla, Ed.D., MPH, it has been expanded to include urban underserved settings.

 Continuity is a basic property of primary care, and LICs are their parallel in medical education.
 Students benefit from longitudinal relationships with preceptors, patients and place, and are much more likely to choose a career in primary care.